AnoukSmet/Brain-Quizzers/README.md

 When the wrong answer was selected, the choice should highlight in a red color and a message should show with the correct answer.

 * **Implementation**
-Adding a function in game.js which validates the answer and adds classes to highlight the relevant choice and message.
+Adding a function in game.js which validates the answer and adds classes to highlight the relevant choice and display relevant message in a feedback-container.
 Added a setTimeout function to make sure that the user has sufficient time to see if answer was correct or not.
 I added more time to the Timeout function when answered incorrectly to make sure the user has enough time to read correct answer.

 * **Test**
 I tested the answer validation across various devices and browers to make sure it works as planned.
-Relevant color and message is being highlighted.
+Upon testing on mobile devices, I discovered that on the smallest devices the game wasn't very userfriendly.
+When you start the game, the restart button was invisible due to the empty feedback container for the thumbs up / correct answer.
+I decided to remove the feedbackcontainer and just highlight the correct answer in green when answered correctly.
+When answered incorrectly, the selected answer highlights red and 0.5 second later the correct answer will be highlighted in green.

 * **Result**
-Answer validation is working as expected on different browsers and devices.
+Answer validation is working as expected and is more user friendly due to the full game being displayed on the screen on small devices.

 * **Verdict**
 The test has passed all the criteria and works like planned.

-### Question Counter
+### **Question Counter**

 #### User story: As a user, I want to know where I am in the game, to know how many questions I still have left.